 Brackenridge Borough is one square mile, which stretches along the right bank of the Allegheny River, approximately twenty two miles north of Pittsburgh.
-The population is 3,543.
+Population is 3,543.

 A court order setting up a borough was signed by an Allegheny County court on September 21, 1901.
 John Long was named the first burgess.
 Members of the first council were appointed by the court.
 On May 3, 1902, the first taxes were levied in Brackenridge, setting a property assessment at five mills.